geier4701/WebPortfolioWork/REALHUMANTEXTINGSERVICE/README.txt

-Welcome to the REALHUMANTEXTINGSERVICE program this is definitely not a bot, friend!
+Welcome to the REALHUMANTEXTINGSERVICE program that is definitely not a bot, friend!

 Simply starting this program in Visual Studio should allow you to run it, however the file paths located in the repositories are set to my local paths and will have to be updated in